NachoColl/dotnet-cf4dotnet/README.md

 ```
 you will get the next [sam-base.yml](./test/sam-base.yml) and [sam-test.yml](./test/sam-test.yml) cloudformation templates.

 # Note

-This is an initial 0.0.x version of the tool that fits for my personal deployment needs!
-I will add new features as soon as I need them.
-Please feel free to push/ask for improvements, issues or whatever.
+This is an initial 0.0.x version of that fits for my deployment needs!
+I will check for issues and add new features as soon as I need them.
+Please feel free to push/ask for improvements, questions or whatever.

 How I use it?

-* I work on my API Gateway functions code,
-* and push code to GitHub, trigering [travis](https://travis-ci.com) pipeline that mainly:
+By using dotnet-cf4dotnet I only have to work on code, and let [travis](https://travis-ci.com) pipeline deploy the updates to my AWS account.
+The related pipeline is quite simple and mainly:

 * builds and tests the code,
 * sends the code artifact to S3,
 * runs cf4dotnet to create the required CF templates (using  $TRAVIS_BUILD_NUMBER as the build-version I use to version my Lambdas), and fnially,
 * deploy the CF templates to my AWS account.

 Hope you get ideas on how to build your own pipes ;)